Skip to main content

 There's no trailer to register and maintain.
 No gas to buy and burn.
 No outboard to keep running.
 No trolling motor electric connections to keep replacing.
 No battery to charge.
 Just pick up a paddle and a life jacket, and you're good to float.
 Fast water, slow water, rough water, calm water.
 Anywhere.

 A canoe is a better craft for the outdoorsman who's apt to carry some gear.
-Though a kayak has some advantages, especially jump shooting ducks or not acting like a sail in the wind due to it's lower profile and freeboard, a canoe allows you to toss a ton of stuff in your boat---camping gear, fishing rods, tackle, coolers, duck decoys, or your trusty retriever, if they're well behaved enough.
+Though a kayak has some advantages, especially jump shooting ducks or not acting like a sail in the wind due to its lower profile and freeboard, a canoe allows you to toss a ton of stuff in your boat---camping gear, fishing rods, tackle, coolers, duck decoys, or your trusty retriever, if they're well behaved enough.

 It's man powered.
 You'll get some exercise, but that's a good thing, not just for burning off those biscuits or cinnamon rolls.
 The small craft gets you to fishing and hunting holes too small for a power boat or requiring too much effort for the rest of the populace, those conditioned on gas or electric power.